Pylons/pyramid/docs/designdefense.rst

 system.

-Ultimately, any argument about whether the extensibility features lent to applications by :app:`Pyramid` are "good" or "bad" is mostly pointless.
+Ultimately, any argument about whether the extensibility features lent to applications by :app:`Pyramid` are good or bad is mostly pointless.
 You needn't take advantage of the extensibility features provided by a particular :app:`Pyramid` application in order to affect a modification for a particular set of its deployments.
 You can ignore the application's extensibility